 Siskin is a unique environment in that we have therapists, a psychologist, behavior analysts, teachers, early interventionists, and medical providers all under one roof.
 We collaborate well with one another and one of the highlights of this position is seeing how our work in the clinic affects a child’s performance in other areas of their life.
 I look forward to serving children with special needs and their families for many years to come.”

-To learn more about the Project Approach click here.
+To learn more about our Center for Developmental Pediatrics, click here.